niuers/Learning-From-Data-A-Short-Course/README.md

 > A machine learning algorithm takes "training data" as input, "learns" from the training data, and generates an ouptut, which is a "predcition function".
 Machine learning helps to find the **best prediction funciton**.

+* Machine learning is basically programming with data.
+[Alex Smola, CMU 10701-15]

 ## How to Setup a Business Problem as a Machine Learning Problem?
 * What is the business manager really looking for?
 * What type of an ML problem is this?